-To prepare a written report of the incident including time, cause of spill, material and quantity released, location, response actions, etc. (See Emergency Notification Procedures.
-Appendix 1)

-2. To keep accurate records of the unauthorized discharge of hazardous material.
+- 1. A written report of the incident including time, cause of spill, material and quantity released, location, response actions, etc. (See Emergency Notification Procedures Appendix) - 2.
+To keep accurate records of the unauthorized discharge of hazardous material.

-Procedures for Annual Testing and Updating of the Plan
+Procedures for Annual Testing and Updating the Plan

-- 1. The Local Emergency Planning Committee for Salt Lake County and all member jurisdictions are responsible for scheduling, designing, conducting and evaluating all areas of the plan. - 2.
-An exercise will be conducted to train personnel on the use of this plan.
+- 1. The Local Emergency Planning Committee (LEPC) for Salt Lake County and all member jurisdictions are responsible for scheduling, designing, conducting, and evaluating all areas of the plan. - 2.
+An exercise will be conducted to train personnel in the use of this plan.
 Each exercise and/or incident will be followed by a critique to review the effectiveness of this plan and its support system.
 The plan will be revised based on the results of the exercise or incident evaluation. - 3.
 As revisions are made, revised, and updated, changed pages will be provided to all individuals and agencies involved with the execution or support of the plan.
-This may be done either hard-copy or digital format.
+This may be done in either hard copy or digital format.
 It is the responsibility of the copyholder to keep individual copies current.